PhD Law, Durham University

 Shariat S. (2014) The Papua New Guinea Human T-lymphotropic Virus Patent: Suggested Concept-theoretic Position for EPO/ CJEU.
 Durham Centre for Ethics and Law in the Life Sciences, Annual Conference.
 Durham University, UK.

 Shariat S. (2011) Patients’ Health, Safety and Trust in Stem Cell-based Therapies.
-In International Conference on Consumer Law, Conference proceedings published as a book entitled: Social Justice & Consumer Law, p.
+In International Conference on Consumer Law, Social Justice & Consumer Law, p.
 36-47.
 Malaysia.

 Shariat S. (2011) A Case Study on Corporate Social Responsibility in Pharmaniaga Using Carroll’s Framework, International Vision Journal (January-June).
 1-10.